ISAITB/docs-tdl/source/constructs/index.rst

     :delim: ~
     :header: "Name", "Required?", "Description"

-    @lang~ no~ The expression language prefix to use to evaluate the contained expression (see :ref:`test-case-namespaces` and :ref:`test-case-expressions`).
+    @lang~ no~ The expression language prefix to use to evaluate the contained expression (see :ref:`test-case-namespaces-languages` and :ref:`test-case-expressions`).
     @source~ no~ A variable reference to identify a source ``object`` variable upon which the expression should be evaluated.
     @asTemplate~ no~ Whether or not the result will be considered as a template for placeholder replacement (see :ref:`test-case-expressions-template-files`).
 By default this is "false".
     @stopOnError~ no~ A boolean flag determining whether the test session should end if this step fails (default is ``false``).
 See also :ref:`tdl-steps-common-stoponerror`.